- Prep time

 - 4-6 servings

-This dish may take some time to prepare, but it is worth the wait.
-For an extra special dinner, pair with our Red Potato Gratin with Gruyere & Fontina.
+While this dish may take some time to prepare, it is well worth the wait.

 - 1 tablespoons ground cumin